Anquan Boldin: 2003 season

-As a rookie, Boldin set an NFL record for most receiving yards by a rookie in his first game (217, which would be his career high in receiving yards for a game), tied Billy Sims for most yards from scrimmage by a rookie in his first game (217), and holds the NFL record for most receptions in the first 26 games of an NFL career (157).
-He is also the fastest to record 300 career receptions (47 games) and finished the season with 101 catches, 1,377 receiving yards, and eight scores.
+As a rookie, he tied Billy Sims for most yards from scrimmage by a rookie in his first game (217), and holds the NFL record for most receptions in the first 26 games of an NFL career (157).
+He is also the fastest to record 300 career receptions (47 games) and finished the season with 101 catches, 1,377 receiving yards, and eight touchdowns.
 Boldin was the only rookie selected to the 2004 Pro Bowl.
+He was named to the PFWA All-Rookie Team.
+He was named Offensive Rookie of the Year by the Associated Press and the PFWA.
+In addition, he was named Sporting News Rookie of the Year.